The-AI-Alliance/.github/profile/README.md

           </ul>
         </td>
         <td>
-          This repo contains examples of deploying and managing Llama Stack-based applications on Kubernetes and OpenShift.
+          A suite of examples for deploying and managing Llama Stack-based applications on OpenShift and Kubernetes.
+(Principal developer: <a href="https://redhat.com">Red Hat</a>)
         </td>
       </tr>
       <tr>